[Data Study] The 50 Most Dangerous Intersections in Colorado

 • Property Damage Only: Excluded from the ranking metric to focus on human safety.

-• 2025 Projections: To allow for a fair year over year comparison in the Aurora trend analysis, 2025 data was annualized based on the daily crash rate observed through November 24th.
+• 2025 Projections: To allow for a fair year-over-year comparison in the Aurora trend analysis, 2025 data was annualized based on the daily crash rate observed through November 24th.

 Fair Use Agreement